racslabs/rust-racs/README.md

 ### Streaming Audio

 The ``pipeline`` function is used to chain together multiple RACS commands and execute them sequentially.
-In the below example, a new audio stream is created and opened.
+In the below example, a new audio stream is created.
 Then PCM data is chunked into frames and streamed to the RACS server.

 ```rust